devonpmack/react-pokedex-workshop/README.md

 💻 Define and export a function called `usePokemonAPI`.
 In this function set up a state variable called `pokemon`. `pokemon` will store the pokemon that gets fetched from the API.
 It should start out as `null` or `undefined`.

-💻 Coppy over the `getPokemonInfo` function *inside* of your `usePokemonAPI` function (I know this sounds weird, but we want to keep all of the hook's functions encapsulated inside of it).
+💻 Copy over the `getPokemonInfo` function *inside* of your `usePokemonAPI` function (I know this sounds weird, but we want to keep all of the hook's functions encapsulated inside of it).
 We will also need access to the `pokemon` state.

 💻 Update `getPokemonInfo` to set the `pokemon` state variable that we declared.